meilisearch/documentation/learn/advanced/updating.md

 ### Create a backup

-Instead of deleting `data.ms`, we suggest creating a backup in case something goes wrong. `data.ms` should be at the root of the Meilisearch binary, unless you chose [another location](/learn/configuration/instance_options.md#database-path).
+Instead of deleting `data.ms`, we suggest creating a backup in case something goes wrong. `data.ms` should be at the root of the Meilisearch binary unless you chose [another location](/learn/configuration/instance_options.md#database-path).

 On **cloud platforms**, you will find the `data.ms` folder at `/var/lib/meilisearch/data.ms`.